Superloka17/WhatsApp-Undelete-Message-WUM/README.md

 - Persistent storage - recovered messages survive page refreshes
 - Privacy-focused - only caches messages you've already seen

+# Ghost Mode — Read Messages Without Sending Blue Ticks

+- **No blue ticks ever** — the sender will only ever see double gray checks (delivered), even if you read the entire conversation.
+- Works in **1-on-1 chats** and **group chats** alike.
+- 100 % silent — WhatsApp servers never receive the “read” receipt.
+- Fully toggleable — enable or disable it anytime from the extension popup.
+- No impact on your ability to send or receive messages.

 How It Works:
 1. Extension monitors WhatsApp Web for new messages
 2. When a message appears, it's cached with a unique ID